Unified Micromechanics Theory of Composites: Conclusion

-One of the key advancements introduced by the new body force loading (\ref{2.4}) is the creation of datasets with a unified structure—$\bfcD^{\rm r}$ (\ref{4.22}), $\bfcD^{\rm p}$ (\ref{5.12}), and $\bfcD^{\rm d}$ (\ref{8.5}) —using the unified AGIE (\ref{3.23}).
-These datasets encompass CMs of various structures and phase properties, ensuring a comprehensive and consistent framework.
-A critical threshold for filtering out unsuitable sub-datasets $\bfcD^{\rm r}_k$, $\bfcD^{\rm p}_k$, and $\bfcD^{\rm d}_k$ is established through a revolutionary RVE concept that extends Hill’s classical framework \cite{Hill`1963}.
-Unlike conventional RVE definitions, which are constrained by the constitutive laws of material phases or the functional forms of surrogate operators, this new approach is based on intrinsic field concentration factors within the phases of both random and periodic CMs.
-This makes it a universal and highly adaptable tool applicable across a broad range of material systems.
-By integrating this generalized RVE concept into dataset generation, the framework becomes inherently suited for ML and NN techniques in predicting nonlocal surrogate operators.
-This innovation effectively addresses and mitigates key challenges such as sample size dependency, boundary layer effects, and edge-related inaccuracies.
-As a result, the approach ensures highly accurate and reliable models for periodic structure CMs, regardless of whether their phases exhibit local or nonlocal, linear or nonlinear elastic properties.
-The surrogate operators derived from these datasets demonstrate exceptional robustness and reliability, maintaining consistent performance even in complex micromechanical systems.
+models for any structure CMs mentioned, regardless of whether their phases exhibit local or nonlocal, linear or nonlinear elastic properties.
+The surrogate operators derived from these effective datasets demonstrate exceptional robustness and reliability, maintaining consistent performance even in complex micromechanical systems.
 This breakthrough significantly expands the capabilities of ML and NN models, enhancing their accuracy and generalization potential in applications requiring precise micromechanical analysis of intricate material systems.

+{It is remarkable that whenever one hears the term “micromechanics,” the following notions are almost invariably the first to come to mind: 1) Effective moduli; 2) Homogeneous boundary conditions; 3) Hill's RVE; 4) Scale separation hypothesis; 5) Effective field hypothesis.
+These notions constitute the conceptual foundation of micromechanics, forming its structural framework.
+At the same time, they act as constraints inherent to both Amic (\ref{3.9}) and Cmic (\ref{3.10}), thereby functioning as a kind of {\it Procrustean bed}.
+Overcoming this {\it Procrustean bed} (marked with red crosses in Fig. 10) is not the primary aim of the present study but rather emerges as a significant byproduct of the innovative AGIE-CAM formulation.
+Although replacing one class of loadings (\ref{2.30}) or (\ref{2.31}) (or (\ref{2.28}) or (\ref{2.29})) with another type (\ref{2.4}) may seem a purely technical modification, it in fact represents a fundamental shift in the conceptual philosophy of micromechanical research.